-The evidence of house purchase (exchange of contracts) or long-term tenancy, and independent evidence which confirms residency at the new address, must be received by the Local Authority by the deadline for changes (shown on pages 5 & 6) in order for an address to be considered for inclusion as part of the initial allocation of school places on national offer day.
+The evidence of house purchase (exchange of contracts) or long-term tenancy, and independent evidence which confirms residency at the new address, must be received by the local authority and by the deadline for changes, (shown on pages 5 & 6) for that address to be considered as part of the initial allocation of school places on national offer day.
 Evidence of the disposal of a previous property may also be requested where there is any uncertainty or dispute in establishing one permanent home address for the purposes of allocating a school place.